-Higher labor costs, inflation and implementation of stricter labor laws in the PRC, the Philippines and North America may adversely affect our business, financial conditions and results of operations.
+Higher labor costs, inflation and implementation of stricter labor laws in the PRC and the foreign countries and regions where we operate our business may adversely affect our business, financial conditions and results of operations.

 Labor costs in China have increased with China's economic development, particularly in the large cities where our offices are based.
 Rising inflation in China is also putting pressure on wages and the average wage level for our employees has also increased in recent years.
 In addition, we are required by PRC laws and regulations to pay various statutory employee benefits, including pensions, housing funds, medical insurance, work-related injury insurance, unemployment insurance and maternity insurance to designated governmental agencies for the benefit of our employees.
 We expect that our labor costs, including wages and employee benefits, will continue to increase.
 Unless we are able to pass on these increased labor costs to our students by increasing prices for our courses or improving the utilization of our staff, our profitability and results of operations may be materially and adversely affected.
 Furthermore, the PRC government has promulgated new laws and regulations to enhance labor protection in recent years, such as the Labor Contract Law and the Social Insurance Law.
 As the interpretation and implementation of these new laws and regulations are still evolving, our employment practice may not at all times be deemed in compliance with the new laws and regulations.
 For instance, in December 2015, we began outsourcing part of our marketing and sales functions to independent third-party suppliers who provide management and business outsourcing services to us.
-There remains a degree of uncertainty as to whether this service outsourcing arrangement constitutes labor dispatch arrangement under current PRC laws and regulations.
+There remains a degree of uncertainty as to whether this service outsourcing arrangement will be deemed a labor dispatch arrangement under current PRC laws and regulations.
 If the authorities take the view that this outsourcing arrangement constitutes labor dispatch and thus violates relevant labor laws, we may be ordered to terminate this outsource arrangement and may even be fined or have our business license revoked.
-If we are subject to penalties or incur significant liabilities in connection with labor disputes or investigation, our business and profi
+If we are subject to penalties or incur significant liabilities in connection with labor disputes or investigation, our business and profitability may be adversely affected.

-In addition, our future success depends, to a significant extent, on our ability to engage, train and retain qualified personnel in the Philippines, particularly experienced independently contracted teachers with expertise in English education.
-Our experienced mid-level managers in the Philippines are instrumental in implementing our business strategies, executing our business plans and supporting our business operations and growth.
-We benefit from lower labor costs in the Philippines, but the Philippines is subject to relatively high degrees of political and social instability.
+In addition, our future success depends, to a significant extent, on our ability to engage, train and retain qualified personnel in China and the foreign countries and regions where we operate our business, particularly experienced independently contracted teachers with expertise in English education.
+Our experienced mid-level managers in the foreign countries and regions where we operate our business are instrumental in implementing our business strategies, executing our business plans and supporting our business operations and growth.
+We benefit from lower labor costs in the foreign countries and regions where we operate our business are subject to relatively high degrees of political and social instability.
 Disruptions resulting from this instability could decrease our efficiency and increase our costs.
-Any political or economic instability in the Philippines could result in our having to replace or reduce these labor sources, which may increase our labor costs and have an adverse impact on our results of operations.
+Any political or economic instability in the foreign countries and regions where we operate our business could result in our having to replace or reduce these labor sources, which may increase our labor costs and have an adverse impact on our results of operations.